-Based on the above immediate view on compensation for an occupational accident/injury, in the same month, MHLW recognized a case of thyroid cancer that developed in a worker after the accident at the TEPCO Fukushima Daiichi NPP, and approved it as an occupational accident/injury in the light of deliberations by medical experts.
-A second such case was approved by MHLW in December 2018.
+In the same month, Based on the above preliminary view on compensation for an occupational disease, MHLW approved a case of thyroid cancer developed in a worker after the accident at the TEPCO Fukushima Daiichi NPP, as an occupational disease in light of the deliberations by medical experts.
+The second case was approved by MHLW in December 2018.

-· Lung Cancer
+Lung Cancer

-In January 2015, the MHLW compiled medical knowledge on lung cancer and radiation exposure in a report resulting from a review meeting of medical experts, and published the immediate view similar to that for thyroid cancer.\\ The first claim for case of lung cancer was approved by MHLW in August 2018, and this was also the first case involving death.
+In January 2015, MHLW compiled medical knowledge on lung cancer and radiation exposure in a report resulting after meeting of medical experts, and published the preliminary view similar to that for thyroid cancer.
+The first claim for case of lung cancer was approved by MHLW in August 2018, and this was also the first fatal case.